Skip to main content

 Some people consider wellness plans to be a “frequent buyer program” for vet patients.
 This service requires a (usually small) monthly fee but allows you to get discounts on certain small in-office procedures.

-Con: Older dogs may not receive the same coverage that younger dogs do
+Con: Older pets may not receive the same coverage that younger pets do

-Some insurance companies don’t cover older dogs as thoroughly as they cover younger dogs, (See the con about preexisting conditions above).
-If you try to insure a senior dog, you may be paying a lot and getting only a small amount of coverage in return.
+Some insurance companies don’t cover older dogs as thoroughly as they cover younger pets, (See the con about preexisting conditions above).
+If you try to insure a senior pets, you may be paying a lot and getting only a small amount of coverage in return.

 Pro: Your job may cover it